Albertsons #4446/Publix #1333

 Looking down the front of the store from the cart storage area.
 And look at what Publix left on the doors...the original 'Entrance' and 'Exit' decals from Albertsons!

 Looking under the bakery awning.
-The fancy tile work behind the counter was added by Publix when they upgraded the bakery during the remodel to the 3rd Generation Classy Market decor.
+The fancy tile work behind the counter was added by Publix when they upgraded the bakery during the remodel to Classy Market 2.5 decor.

 Looking into the back of the store from the bakery and wee see the produce department, which takes up aisle 1 along with some beach stuff and souvenirs over to the right (which didn't make it in the picture).
 In the far back left corner is the deli.